ostdotcom/ost-sdk-ruby/README.md

     # into tokens.
 Use get price point detail API of Price Points module to get this value.
     price_point = 0.020606673

     # Price point needs to be passed in atto.
+Multiply the price point with 10^18.
 Also, this value should be a string.
-Multiply the price point with 10^18.
     # You might need to use bignumber depending on your use case.
     intended_price_point_in_atto = (price_point * 10**18).to_s

     # Amount of Fiat to be transferred.
     transfer_amount_in_fiat = 0.1

     # Transfer amount in wei needs to be passed in atto.
 Multiply the fiat transfer amount with 10^18.
+Also, this value should be a string.
     # You might need to use bignumber depending on your use case.
     fiat_transfer_amount_in_atto = (transfer_amount_in_fiat * 10**18).to_s